 Over a five-month internship, Ali applied his expertise to analyse and update SafeGrid’s performance.

-“PhD students have a great skillset to solve industry problems and Ali was the perfect fit for our team,”
+“PhD students have great skills to solve industry problems and Ali was the perfect fit for our team,”

 Jayson Patrick, Electrotechnik Founder and Ali’s Industry Supervisor